mostthingsweb/temperbridge-website/docs/initial_setup/home_assistant.md

 parent: Initial setup
 ---

-## Minimum version requirements
+## Version requirement

-TemperBridge is tested on Home Assistant **2023.1** and later.
-Please update HA to at least 2023.1 before purchasing and setup.
+TemperBridge is supported on Home Assistant version **2023.2** and later.
+Please update HA to at least 2023.2 before purchasing and setup.

+It *may* work on earlier versions but I cannot guarantee it.
+Also, regardless of what version of HA you are using, the ESPHome integration version needs to be at least [2021.9.0](https://esphome.io/changelog/2021.9.0.html) since that's when support for encryption keys was added.

-## ESPHome integration
+##

-If you are running HA 2023.2 or later, ESPHome is already integrated with Home Assistant :).

-Otherwise, please install the ESPHome integration: [https://www.home-assistant.io/integrations/esphome/](https://www.home-assistant.io/integrations/esphome/)